ndidplatform/ndidplatform.github.io/api.md

 <a href="https://app.swaggerhub.com/apis/NDID/node_callback/" target="_blank">https://app.swaggerhub.com/apis/NDID/node_callback/</a>

-API that all roles MUST BE IMPLEMENTED to be called by the platform
+API that all roles MUST IMPLEMENT to be called by the platform

 ## Utility